zhaqenl/zhaqenl.github.io/en/src/excerpts.md

 - Mystery is a property of questions, not answers.

-- It is far better to say “magic”, than “complexity” or “emergence”; the latter words create an illusion of understanding.
-Wiser to say “magic”, and leave yourself a placeholder, a reminder of work you will have to do later.
+- It is far better to say “magic,” than “complexity” or “emergence”; the latter words create an illusion of understanding.
+Wiser to say “magic,” and leave yourself a placeholder, a reminder of work you will have to do later.